Back at the MAC

 Hockney Exhbition | The MAC, Belfast

-Finding myself with an hour to kill on a rainy Saturday in Belfast, I finally got the chance to check out the MAC's latest major exhibition - "I Draw, I Do" - the first significant presentation of David Hockney's work in Ireland.
+Finding ourselves with an hour to kill on a rainy Saturday in Belfast, we finally got the chance to check out the MAC's latest major exhibition - "I Draw, I Do" - the first significant presentation of David Hockney's work in Ireland.

-No matter how many times I've been to the MAC, I always have the urge to take a photo of the inside of the building.
-Despite knowing that it will be the exact same photo as all the previous ones I've taken, it always feels like the first time I've been wowed by the brickwork and vast vertical space.
+No matter how many times we've been to the MAC, we always have the urge to take a photo of the inside of the building.
+Despite knowing that it will be the exact same photo as all the previous ones we've taken, it always feels like the first time we've been wowed by the brickwork and vast vertical space.

-Even the Family Room always catches my eye on the way in.
-Normally buzzing with the sound of kids laughing, on this occasion I managed to arrive just as three families had just left - the seat elephants' ears were still ringing.
+Even the Family Room always catches the eye on the way in.
+Normally buzzing with the sound of kids laughing, on this occasion we managed to arrive just as three families had just left - the seat elephants' ears were still ringing.

-After chatting with the friendly team at the box office for five minutes, I got my tickets and headed up to the Tall Gallery - the exhibition is free, the tickets are only to control the number of people in the gallery at any one time.
+After chatting with the friendly team at the box office for five minutes, we got our tickets and headed up to the Tall Gallery - the exhibition is free, the tickets are only to control the number of people in the gallery at any one time.
 It's a popular one.

 Get down to the MAC before the exhibition closes - there are around 30 other pieces to check out.